uthaiyashankar/engineering-mgt/engapp-backend/src/github-reader-daemon/Module.md

-# Managing Database
+# Github Daemon

-This module is for managing the database.
+This module is for reading data from github and storing to the database.

 To run this module, navigate to the root directory of ballerina project and issue the following commands:

-    ballerina build dbManagement
+    ballerina build github-reader-daemon
-    ballerina run target/bin/dbManagement.jar
+    ballerina run github-reader-daemon